-Following the 2015 and 2016 seasons was the organization's Minor League Pitcher of the Year...in 3 straight seasons from 2014-2016 was named an MiLB.com Organization All-Star...in 2016 was a mid-season Southern League All-Star...in 2015 was the Florida State League's Co-Pitcher of the Year and the Reds' Pitching Prospect of the Year as named by MLB Pipeline...was the winning pitcher for the U.S. team in the 2015 SiriusXM Radio All-Star Futures Game at Cin's Great American Ball Park...also pitched for the U.S squad in the 2016 All-Star Futures Game at SD's Petco Park...was the Reds' Minor League Pitcher of the Month for June 2014...in January 2017 participated in MLB's Rookie Development Program...in 2019 participated in his fifth Major League spring training camp.
+Following the 2015 and 2016 seasons was the organization's Minor League Pitcher of the Year...In 3 straight seasons from 2014-2016 was named an MiLB.com Organization All-Star...In 2016 was a mid-season Southern League All-Star...In 2015 was the Florida State League's Co-Pitcher of the Year and the Reds' Pitching Prospect of the Year as named by MLB Pipeline...Was the winning pitcher for the U.S. team in the 2015 SiriusXM Radio All-Star Futures Game at Cin's Great American Ball Park...also pitched for the U.S squad in the 2016 All-Star Futures Game at SD's Petco Park...Was the Reds' Minor League Pitcher of the Month for June 2014...In January 2017 participated in MLB's Rookie Development Program.

 Graduated from Findlay Prep High School in Henderson, Nevada...played basketball at St. John's University, where as a sophomore he helped lead the Red Storm to the second round of the National Invitation Tournament...transferred to Cal State-Northridge in 2013 to play for coach Reggie Theus...has 10 siblings...follow on Twitter @Amir_Garrett.

-In his first professional season as a reliever produced a 4.29 ERA in 66 apps...entered the season with 6 relief apps in 130 professional games...tied Raisel Iglesias for second-most apps on the pitching staff, behind Jared Hughes' team-high 72 apps...13 times threw more than 1.0 inning, 5 times threw at least 2.0 innings and on 5/15 at SF threw a season-high 2.2 innings...the Reds went 35-31 in games in which he pitched...from 8/29-9/9 missed 12 games while disabled with a bone bruse in his left foot...when disabled, led the staff with a career-high 58 apps...stranded 36 of 44 inherited runners, third-best percentage on the staff (82%) and including the bases loaded once (6/21 vs Cubs)...13 times threw on consecutive days...from 7/2-7/4 vs WSox pitched 3 straight days for the only time in his career...posted ERAs of 1.35 in his first 21 apps and 2.40 through his first 36 apps...began the season with a career-high 8 scoreless apps (9.2ip, 7h, 1bb, 11k) and a season-high 11.2 scoreless innings (9g)...both streaks were broken on 4/24 vs Atl in what to that point was the longest relief appearance of his career (2.1ip, 3er)...in the 5-3 loss on 5/15 at SF, entered the game in the fourth inning for starter Tyler Mahle and in the longest relief appearance of his career allowed just 2 singles over 2.2 scoreless innings (4k)...struck out the side in the sixth inning...from 5/2-5/13 produced a career-high 6 straight hitless apps (6.1ip, 5bb, 9k).
+In his first professional season as a reliever produced a 4.29 ERA in 66 apps...entered the season with 6 relief apps in 130 professional games...tied Raisel Iglesias for second-most apps on the pitching staff, behind Jared Hughes' team-high 72 apps...13 times threw more than 1.0 inning, 5 times threw at least 2.0 innings and on 5/15 at SF threw a season-high 2.2 innings...the Reds went 35-31 in games in which he pitched... from 8/29-9/9 missed 12 games while disabled with a bone bruse in his left foot...when disabled, was leading the staff with a career-high 58 apps...stranded 36 of 44 inherited runners, third-best percentage on the staff (82%)...3 times threw on consecutive days...from 7/2-7/4 vs WSox pitched 3 straight days for the first time in his career...posted ERAs of 1.35 in his first 21 apps and 2.40 through his first 36 apps...began the season with a career-high 8 scoreless apps (9.2ip, 7h, 1bb, 11k) and a season-high 11.2 scoreless innings (9g)... both streaks were broken on 4/24 vs Atl in what to that point was the longest relief appearance of his career (2.1ip, 3er)...in the 5-3 loss on 5/15 at SF, entered the game in the fourth inning for starter Tyler Mahle and in the longest relief appearance of his career allowed just 2 singles over 2.2 scoreless innings (4k)...struck out the side in the sixth inning.

-In his first action above Class A, for the second straight season was the organization's Minor League Pitcher of the Year...also was a mid-season Southern League All-Star and for the third straight year an MiLB.com Organization All-Star...at Class AA Pensacola and Class AAA Louisville, in 23 starts and 2 relief apps combined to finish 7-8, 2.55 with 132 strikeouts and just 99 hits allowed in 144.2 innings...led all Reds minor league pitchers in ERA and ranked fourth in strikeouts (132)...began the season at Pensacola...when he was promoted to Louisville on 6/17 was leading all Class AA and Class AAA pitchers in opponents' batting average (.184)...for the second straight season pitched for Team USA in the mid-summer SiriusXM Radio All-Star Futures Game...in the 11-3 loss at SD's Petco Park, threw hitless second and third innings but was denied the win when the World Team took the lead in the eighth inning and then scored 7 runs in the ninth...following the season was rated by MLB.com the second-best prospect in the organization and by Baseball America both the 16th-best prospect in the International League and 11th-best Southern League prospect...entered the season rated by Baseball America the organization's best athlete and third-best prospect overall.
+In his first action above Class A, for the second straight season was the organization's Minor League Pitcher of the Year and for the third straight year was an MiLB.com Organization All-Star...also was a midseason Southern League All-Star...at Class AA Pensacola and Class AAA Louisville, in 23 starts and 2 relief apps combined to finish 7-8, 2.55 with 132 strikeouts and just 99 hits allowed in 144.2 innings...led all Reds minor league pitchers in ERA and ranked fourth in strikeouts (132)...began the season at Pensacola...when he was promoted to Louisville on 6/17 was leading all Class AA and Class AAA pitchers in opponents' batting average (.184)...for the second straight season pitched for Team USA in the mid-summer SiriusXM Radio All-Star Futures Game...in the 11-3 loss at SD's Petco Park, threw hitless second and third innings but was denied the win when the World Team took the lead in the eighth inning and then scored 7 runs in the ninth... following the season was rated by MLB.com the second-best prospect in the organization and by Baseball America both the 16th-best prospect in the International League and 11th-best Southern League prospect... entered the season rated by Baseball America the organization's best athlete and third-best prospect overall.

 Entered the season rated by MLB.com the organization's 15th-best prospect.